-Well, Summer has certainly arrived, but there's still plenty of variable weather down here in Melbourne.
+Well, summer has certainly arrived, but there’s still plenty of variable weather down here in Melbourne.
 My last walking post featured a hellishly hot Werribee Gorge, but guess what?
 Less than a week before, I hiked the George Bass Coastal Walk near Phillip Island and it was freezing!
-I was glad to be wearing my Mont Austral rain jacket as heavy showers swept along the coast.
+I was glad to be wearing my heavy duty rain jacket, as heavy showers swept along the coast.

 So there you go.
 I think you’ll find that was my last joke of this post.
 I’ve just woken up from an unintended nap on the couch and whilst snoozing I’m positive someone broke in and stole the humour from my brain.
 Before sleep I was really interesting and firing on all cylinders, but upon awaking I’m officially sans jokes, so once I finish writing this up I’m heading down to the police station to report the theft.